nasa/cumulus/packages/tf-inventory/README.md

   -h, --help               output usage information

 Commands:
-  list-deployments         List Terraform deployments in the account deployment-report        List each deployment with files, number of resources, and last update date list-orphaned-resources  List resources not associated with a Terraform deployment
+  list-deployments         List Terraform Cumulus deployments in the account deployment-report        List each Cumulus deployment with files, number of resources, and last update date list-orphaned-resources  List resources not associated with a Terraform deployment, currently supports ECS and EC2
 ```

+## Assumptions

-This functionality assumes that your Terraform state files are configured for remote state storage in S3 using DynamoDB for locks.
+- Terraform state files are configured for remote state storage in S3 using DynamoDB for locks.
 Follow the instructions in the [deployment documentation](https://nasa.github.io/cumulus/docs/deployment/deployment-readme#create-resources-for-terraform-state) for proper setup.

-Currently for listing orphaned resources, only ECS and EC2 are supported.
+- State files keys are in the format: `.*/data-persistence.*/terraform.tfstate` or `.*/cumulus.*/terraform.tfstate`

 ## Contributing